davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 ---
-description: A deep dive on why projects always overrun and a framework to improve future estimation
+description: A deep dive on why projects always take longer and a framework to improve future estimation
 permalink: /blog/the-work-is-never-just-the-work
 date: 2022-02-01
 media: